Zipcar/blite/README.md

  1. Run `blite create` to get the director started
  1. Run `eval (blite env-eval)` to configure your shell to talk to the newly created bosh director.
  1. Run `blite route-add` to make sure you have a route to communicate with the director and the things it deploys.
+ 1. Optionally, take a base backup `blite snapshot base` so in future you can avoid the time suck of recreation and instead restore the base snapshot.
+ 1. Optionally, set the default cloud-config for bosh lite: `blite cloud-config` (pulls from: https://github.com/cloudfoundry/bosh-deployment/blob/master/warden/cloud-config.yml)

+## Avoiding Network Issues
+The default blite settings will create a director at `192.168.50.6` in the `192.168.50.0/24` subnet with a gateway at `192.168.50.1`.
+This director will deploy containers into the `10.244.0.0/16` subnet.
+This matches the current default values used in the `bosh-lite` documentation.
+If you're running blite in a network environment that conflicts with these IP spaces you'll override the environment variables specified in the create method _before_ running create.
+You may also consider setting these permanently in `.bashrc`.
+Doing so will limit the usefulness of shortcut methods like: `blite cloud-config`

+It is also possible to manage multiple local Bosh directors with blite by controlling these environment variables.

 ## create
 Creates a new local Bosh director.
 Pass in `BLITE_DIRECTOR_CIDR`, `BLITE_DIRECTOR_IP`, `BLITE_GATEWAY_IP` to set a custom network configuration.
 Blite creates a unique identifier for your bosh director by hashing together your hostname, and the values of `BLITE_DIRECTOR_CIDR`, `BLITE_DIRECTOR_IP`, `BLITE_GATEWAY_IP`.

 ## config
 Outputs environment and routing configuration info you might need to set in order to connect to the director and the things it deploys.
+Note that these are not the same as the environment variables that control the network space used in `create`.

 ## env-eval
 This command is a helper for sourcing the environment variables bosh2 needs to work.
 It is meant to be run wrapped in an eval like this: